ialphan/remixin.scss/README.md

 <br />
 ##TextMate Bundle (snippet)
-Type *remixin* then press tab, it will generate the following code and place the cursor before the comma. **Note:** SCSS file extension must be selected in TextMate.
+Type *remixin* then press ⇥ (tab), it will generate the following code and place the cursor before the comma. **Note:** SCSS file extension must be selected in TextMate.

-	Ex. remixin →
+	Ex. remixin ⇥

 	@include remixin(, );